uc-msft/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 <br>

 This abstraction holds everything for an application to isolate it from other running processes.
 It is also completely portable - you can create an image on one system, and another system can run it so long as the Docker Runtime is installed.
-Containers also start very quickly, are easy to create (called <i>Composing</i>) using a simple text file with instuctions of what to install on the image.
+Containers also start very quickly, are easy to create (called <i>Composing</i>) using a simple text file with instructions of what to install on the image.
 The instructions pull the base Kernel, and then any binaries you want to install.
 Several pre-built Containers are already available, SQL Server is one of these. <a href="https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-2017" target="_blank">You can read more about installing SQL Server on Docker here</a>.

 You can have several Containers running at any one time, based on the amount of hardware resources where you run it.
-For scale-out systems, a Container allows for distribution and control of complete applications using only declaritive commands.
+For scale-out systems, a Container allows for distribution and control of complete applications using only declarative commands.

 <h3>Container Orchestration <i>(Kubernetes)</i></h3>